NETWAYS/foreman-training/configmanagement/03_ansible.md

 * Play roles using the webinterface

-Navigate to the host and press "Ansible roles".
-It is also avaiable as action from the Host overview for bulk requests.
+Navigate to the host and press "Run Ansible roles" from the "Schedule Remote Job" selection.
+It is also available as action from the Host overview for bulk requests.